Pathoschild/HatMouse/README.md

 * `prizeGroups` groups prizes into sections based on the Steam retail price.
 The key is the display label, and the value is the minimum price.
 Each game uses the first matching group, and there should always be a final group with a price of `0` for any games that don't fit in another group.
-* `claimed` is the app/bundle IDs which have already been claimed by a winner.
-Each ID will only remove one entry from the prize list (e.g. if two of the same game were claimed, list the ID twice).

 You can edit `index.html` directly to change the intro text.